DonatoVerardi/aws/1-static_website/README.md

 ## Prerequisites

 Have a valid AWS Account.
-Install the AWS Cli: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-prereqs.html Install aws-mfa in order to simplify the use of the CLI, if MFA is enabled: https://pypi.org/project/aws-mfa/
+Install and configure the AWS Cli: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-prereqs.html Install aws-mfa in order to simplify the use of the CLI, if MFA is enabled: https://pypi.org/project/aws-mfa/

 ## Deploy